 Pepperstone’s commission rates & the fees they charge continue to be one of their main selling points.
 The pricing schedule is relatively transparent and the focus on Forex means the costs involved are relatively straightforward.

 Taking Forex as an example, there are four types of account.
 Spreads on the MetaTrader 4 platform are variable, with quotes coming from as many as 22 Major Banks and Electronic Crossing Networks.
-For traders, this means that they will always have access to the best available prices.
+By developing this relatively large number of connections with other market participants is designed to result in competitive pricing for clients.

 The various Pepperstone fees you need to be aware of are outlined below, while more information can be found on their website: